mukund26/FTP_scanner/README.md

 4.If it succeeds, it returns a tuple of a username, password.

 5.If it fails, it passes through the exception and continues to the next line.

+Userpass.txt

+This file contains only temorary passwords, you can use a good password file from internet.
+Its indented in a way that first before colon their is username and after colon password.
+Do keep it in mind .
+:)